Maryland Route 2: Construction of state highways

 Solomons Island Road was one of the original state roads marked for improvement to form a statewide system by the Maryland State Roads Commission in 1909.
 The highway was graded and surfaced as an improved dirt road from Owings south to Hunting Creek in 1910 and 1911 and from there to Prince Frederick between 1911 and 1913.
 Solomons Island Road from Prince Frederick south to Solomons was graded and surfaced as a dirt road in 1913 except for two segments: a 14 ft wide shell road was built through Solomons and a 14 ft wide gravel road was built for 3.6 mi through Lusby.
 This highway was improved to a gravel road for its whole length and several dangerous curves were modified by 1919.
 Solomons Island Road from Lothian to Edgewater was built as a 14 ft wide gravel road in 1915.
 The state road between Edgewater and Annapolis was also finished by 1915.

 In 1910, the Maryland General Assembly authorized funding for the construction of a boulevard between Annapolis and Baltimore.
-This boulevard, which would have a minimum road width of 16 ft, would begin in Annapolis, cross the Severn River, head northwest to Glen Burnie, and continue through Anne Arundel and Baltimore counties to the tracks of the Baltimore & Ohio Railroad in South Baltimore.
+This boulevard, which would have a minimum road width of 16 ft, would begin in Annapolis, cross the Severn River, head northwest to Glen Burnie, and continue through Anne Arundel and Baltimore counties to the tracks of the Baltimore and Ohio Railroad in South Baltimore.
 The newly formed Maryland State Roads Commission was placed in charge of constructing the new Baltimore–Annapolis Boulevard.
 The boulevard was constructed as a 16 ft wide macadam road from the Severn River north to Arnold and from Severna Park to Pasadena in 1910 and 1911.
 The sections between Arnold and Severna Park and from Pasadena to Glen Burnie were completed in 1912.
 The boulevard followed much of what is today MD 648, with the major difference being in Pasadena, where instead of following Waterford Road north to MD 177, the boulevard headed northwest along what are discontinuous segments of MD 915 to Lipins Corner.